niesel/ffmpeg-windows-build-helpers/README.md

 Working for 32bit and 64bit versions of ffmpeg, as static or shared build.

 It should work on most Linux distributions with automake and autotools installed, but it is tested on an Ubuntu 12.04 VM.
-If you want to make shared build of ffmpeg including the MSVC import libraries, it's easier to use a 32bit OS, because you don't have to deal with wine prefixes.
-Just install wine "sudo apt-get install wine" and follow the instructions below.

 To run the script: